Enterprise Course Catalog (ECC)

 The ECC includes several subsystems that enable the discoverability and accessibility of all DoD instructional activities.
 The ADL Initiative is focused on building, integrating, testing, and deploying the services and systems required to enable this ECC vision.

 In July 2020, the ADL Initiative developed an ECC Pre-Alpha Prototype to validate the architectural approach for course catalog federation and to collect data about existing course catalog structures.
-Courses from Air Education and Training Command (AETC), Defense Acquisition University (DAU), and Naval Education and Training Command (NETC) were integrated into a common catalog portal powered by an open-source search and analytics engine (ElasticSearch) and visualization platform (Kibana).
+Courses from Air Education and Training Command (AETC) and Defense Acquisition University (DAU) were integrated into a common catalog portal powered by an open-source search and analytics engine (ElasticSearch) and visualization platform (Kibana).

 Benefits of the ECC will include a broader, faster, and simplified capability to identify and access digital learning resources and opportunities across the DoD, and cost savings and cost avoidance through reduced duplication of courses and content.